Table of Contents

 Example of Enzyme Action

-- Without enzyme: CO₂ + H₂O → H₂CO₃ (slow, 200 molecules/hour).
+- Without enzyme: CO₂ + H₂O → H₂CO₃ (very slow, 200 molecules/hour).

-- With enzyme (carbonic anhydrase): Reaction speeds up to 600,000 molecules/second.
+- With enzyme (carbonic anhydrase): Reaction rate speeds up to 600,000 molecules/second.

 Metabolic Pathways

-- Example: Glucose → 2 Pyruvic acid through ten enzyme-catalyzed steps.
+- Example: Glucose → 2 Pyruvic acid (10 enzyme-catalysed steps).

 - Different conditions produce different products: